Evening Session: Veni Vidi Voice & My Body the Earth

 My Body the Earth

-My Body the Earth is a ritual that brings together contemporary dance, shibari (rope bondage), sound, voice and moving image.
-It explores possible interactions with the more-than-human world through the planetary, mythological and symbolic agency of Venus.
+My Body the Earth is a ritual that brings together contemporary dance, shibari (rope bondage), sound, voice, and moving image.
+In ABOAGORA, the artists Pia Palme, Satu Hakamäki, and Elie Halonen will share their 30-minute performative ecology, followed by a discussion with the audience.

 Through a posthuman prism, My Body the Earth creates a landscape where the intimate co-existence of pleasure and pain is embraced, as part of an ecology in which human and more-than-human bodies are constantly reshaping each other.